Visit Alsace: Exploring Strasbourg and Colmar by Car

 We flew into Frankfurt and took a quick train to Heidelberg where we spent our first two days.
 Auto Europe had arranged for us to pick up our car through Hertz in Heidelberg and the process was seamless.
 The agent was extremely helpful and friendly, providing driving tips and a map before sending us on our way.

 The drive from Heidelberg to Strasbourg was uneventful.
-There was not a lot to see with the exception of farmland and border patrol going into France, which our kids thought was the most interesting part of the short journey.
+There was not a lot to see with the exception of farmland and border patrol entering France, which our kids thought was the most interesting part of the short journey.

 What to do in Strasbourg